Java network concurrency

 Finished?
 Was it easy?
 Was it hard?

-Can you let us know what was easy and what was difficult for you during this chapter?
+Can you let us know what was easy and what was difficult for you during this course?

 This will help us to improve the course and adapt the content to your needs.
 If we notice some difficulties, we will come back to you to help you.